Chiba University: Medicine

 The history of Chiba University School of Medicine can be traced back as early as 1874, when its predecessor was founded as a private hospital by donations from the local community.
 In 1876 it became a prefectural institution with medical teaching facilities and was named the Chiba Public Hospital.
 In 1923 it became the Chiba Medical College, and was incorporated into the School of Medicine at Chiba University in 1949.
 Alumni from this school have contributed greatly to the progress of medicine in Japan.

 Pharmaceutical Sciences

 The Faculty of Pharmaceutical Sciences was founded as the Department of Pharmacy in the Medical School of the First Senior High School in 1890, and is the oldest pharmaceutical faculty among Japanese national universities.
 Since then, the Faculty has greatly contributed to the development of pharmaceutical sciences in Japan through education and research works.
-The Faculty consists of two departments: Department of Pharmacy (6 year education program) and Department of Pharmaceutical Sciences (4 year education program).
+The Faculty consists of two departments: Department of Pharmacy (a six-year education program) and Department of Pharmaceutical Sciences (a four-year education program).
 The graduates from the Department of Pharmacy are qualified to take the national examination for the pharmacist's license.